Redpath, near Melrose

 Tweedswood is located in the tranquil village of Redpath, which dates back to the 12th century, in the heart of the Scottish Borders.
 Tucked amongst the rolling hills between the Border towns of Melrose and Earlston, Redpath has the Rivers Tweed and Leader close by and wonderful walking country all around, including on Melrose’s famous Eildon Hills and in the woods and valleys surrounding the village itself.
 Border towns Kelso, St Boswells, Melrose and Lauder are all within a half hour drive, offering a great range of outdoor activities, places to eat and historic houses to visit – with plenty of coffee stops along the way.

 From the stunning ruins of the abbeys at Melrose, Kelso, Jedburgh and Dryburgh to Sir Walter Scott’s beloved Abbotsford and Traquair House near Peebles, originally a hunting lodge for the kings and queens of Scotland and today the oldest inhabited house in Scotland – there is much history to explore.
 Or if outdoor activities are more your thing, there are cycle routes, mountain-biking trails and of course world famous salmon fishing on the River Tweed – all right on the doorstep.
-For book lovers, the Mainstreet Trading Company in St Boswells, Winner of Independent Bookseller of the Year in 2012, is an absolute must – as of course is the annual Borders Book Festival in Melrose, now firmly established as an important fixture in the literary calendar.
+For book lovers, the Mainstreet Trading Company in St Boswells, Winner of Independent Bookseller of the Year in 2012, is an absolute must – as of course is the annual Borders Book Festival in Melrose in June, now firmly established as an important fixture in the literary calendar.

 Edinburgh, Scotland’s vibrant capital with all that has made it one of the UK’s favourite cities, is within easy reach – only 35 miles north on the A68